Head of Tenancy and Pupillage Committee

 Amy specialises in employment law and has appeared in the Employment Tribunal, in England, Scotland and Northern Ireland, representing both claimants and respondents in final hearings, preliminary hearings and judicial mediations.
 She regularly appears in lengthy multi-day hearings.
-Amy has also appeared in the Employment Appeal Tribunal in the following cases:

 • Unfair dismissal, including constructive dismissal;